nerves-project-attic/system_registry/README.md

 {:ok, %{}} = SystemRegistry.delete([:a, :b, :c])
 ```

-SystemRegistry operates on a tree of nodes represented as nested maps, so if the
+`SystemRegistry` operates on a tree of nodes represented as nested maps, so if the
-value assigned to a scope is a Map, it is recursively expanded into scopes.
+value assigned to a scope is a map, it is recursively expanded into scopes.

 ```elixir
 {:ok, {%{a: %{b: 1}}, %{}}} = SystemRegistry.update([:a], %{b: 1})